dearall/devalone-dnsmasq/README.md

 ### Using `source` attribute

 If you have configued dnsmasq.conf file, this can be done by the dnsmasq::source parameter, as well as the dnsmasq::conf::source attribute.
+Notice, when set the `source` attribute with non undef value, the other config attributes are ignored.
+If you use detailed attributes to configure the dnsmasq service, set the `source` value to `undef`, or leave it unmanaged.

+The default valute of `source` attribute is `undef`.

 ```puppet
 class { 'dnsmasq':